Walmart CEO hopes US, China can fix trade issues for 'collaborative' relationship

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Fox Business' Jonathan Garber contributed to this report.
+Fox Business' Jonathan Garber and R.N.
+White contributed to this report.